sourcegraph/sourcegraph-public-snapshot/doc/index.md

 Sourcegraph makes it easy to read, write, and fix code—even in big, complex codebases.

 - **Code search:** Search all of your repositories across all branches and all code hosts.
-- **Code intelligence:** Navigate code, find references, see code owners, trace history, and more.
+- **Code intelligence:** Navigate code, find references, see code owners, trace history, & more.
-- **Fix and refactor:** Roll out large-scale changes to many repositories at once and track big migrations.
+- **Fix & refactor:** Roll out & track large-scale changes & migrations across repos at once.
-- **AI code assistant:** Use Cody to read, write, and understand code faster.
+- **AI code assistant:** Use Cody to read, write, and understand entire codebas faster.

 ## Usage